cstrawberry/predictive-universe/docs/paper/appendices/appendix_g_gauge_emergence.md

     *   **Three Generations (Unique Minimizer).** Appendix R (Proposition R.3.5) shows—using PCE together with anomaly cancellation and CP violation requirements—that (i) the smallest nontrivial anomaly-consistent family structure is $N=3$ with offsets $\{a,-a,0\}$, (ii) abelian "doping" is disfavored, and (iii) the three-generation structure is over-determined by both topological (anomaly cancellation) and geometric (E$_8$/Leech lattice) constraints (Proposition R.4.2).

 3.  **Confluence and Co-selection:**
     D=4 provides the stable arena; within it, the SM gauge group with its uniquely determined chiral fermion content is PCE-efficient, and the family replication uniquely selected by PCE is $N=3$.
+The capacity bound $n_G \leq 12$ excludes simple unification groups (Corollary G.8.4c.1), predicting proton stability against gauge-mediated decay (Corollary G.8.4c.2).

 ### G.8.6 Emergent Couplings and Masses